• Skip to primary navigation

 Business Idea Original Idea Or Adaptation

 Business ideas can come from original ideas or adaptations.
 Both have different risks.
 While an original idea may not be tested in the market, adaptation involves less risk because it relies on existing products or services to be further developed, modified, or applied.
-For example, an entrepreneur applies ride-hailing in developed countries to their country.
-Or, they adapt products abroad and modify them slightly to suit local tastes.
+For example, an entrepreneur may apply ride-hailing in developed countries to their country.
+Or, they may adapt products abroad and modify them slightly to suit local tastes.

 Why is a business idea important?

 So, business ideas are essential for several reasons.
 First, a new business starts with an idea.
-They sell new goods or offer new services to fill gaps in markets where there is demand.
+They sell new goods or offer new services to fill market gaps where there is demand.
 In other words, their new product fills a need gap yet to be met by the existing product.
 Does this mean that business ideas are only relevant to new businesses?

 Companies realize business ideas and develop new products for several purposes.
 Hence, this is another reason why business ideas matter.
 First, they depend on new products to make more money.
 Second, new products fill market gaps before they are served by competitors or new companies, which has the potential to weaken their market position.
 Thus, business ideas are essential to maintain competitiveness.